d-e-a-3/cheatsheets/vim.md

 cw | Change next word
-ci<char> | Change inside <char> e.g. ci( to change inside parenthesis s | Substitute character o / O | Insert new line after/before the current one
-A | Go to the end of line and append yy | Copy line p | Paste line
+ci<char> | Change inside <char> e.g. ci( to change inside parenthesis s | Substitute character o or O | Insert new line after/before the current one A | Go to the end of line and append yy | Copy line p | Paste line